bongochong/CombinedPrivacyBlockLists/README.md

 These scripts are modified versions - in that they include prompts for user input - of the ones I run on my main LiGnux box.
 They are not pretty, but I've tested them several times and they work with no issues.
 They all make use of [sed](https://www.gnu.org/software/sed/manual/sed.html), [Perl](https://www.perl.com/about/), and [Wget](https://www.gnu.org/software/wget/), so make sure your system has these programs if you plan on using my tools.

 It should be noted that the scripts for generating IP block lists have an additional dependency on the [command line 7zip tools](http://p7zip.sourceforge.net/), while the one for generating a comprehensive hosts file depends on a plaintext template document and a .jar binary (which performs some of the initial operations), both of which are included in the relevant GitHub directory.
-Please see the readme file for each tool before using and/or modifying them.
+Please see the readme files for each tool before using and/or modifying them.

 ---